 with $\mathbf{1}_K$ and $\mathbf{1}_N$ denoting the vectors of ones in dimension $K$ and $N$, respectively.
-The constraints on $\mathcal{Q}$ enforce that on average each prototype is selected at least $\frac{N}{K}$ times, encouraging $\Q$ to be a matrix with uniform marginals in both rows and columns. \textit{Note that such constraints ``break” the direct dependency between the original prediction $p$ in \cref{eq:tent} and the posterior $q$ in \cref{eq:midstep}, since the latter consider the whole batch distribution and its marginal properties for the assignment.
-This results in more robust supervisory signals, later demonstrated empirically (Figure \ref{fig:ablation_comp}).}
+The constraints on $\mathcal{Q}$ enforce that on average each prototype is selected at least $\frac{N}{K}$ times, encouraging $\Q$ to be a matrix with uniform marginals in both rows and columns. \textit{Note that such constraints ‘break’ the direct dependency between the original prediction $p$ in \cref{eq:tent} and the posterior $q$ in \cref{eq:midstep}, since the latter considers the whole batch distribution and its marginal properties for the assignment.} This results in more robust supervisory signals, later demonstrated empirically (Figure \ref{fig:ablation_components}).

-\mypar{Codes optimization.} As the objective function in Eq. (\ref{eq:ot_1}) is linear, and the constraints defining $\mathcal{Q}$ are also linear, this is a linear program.
+\textbf{Finding optimal Q.} As the objective function in Eq. (\ref{eq:ot_1}) is linear, and the constraints defining $\mathcal{Q}$ are also linear, this is a linear program.
 Nevertheless, directly optimizing the above learning objective might be time-consuming, particularly as the number of data points and classes increases.
-To address this issue and allow a faster optimization, we apply the Sinkhorn algorithm \cite{cuturi2013sinkhorn}, which integrates an entropic constraint, enforcing a simple structure on the optimal regularized transport.
+To address this issue and facilitate faster optimization, we apply the Sinkhorn algorithm \cite{cuturi2013sinkhorn}, which incorporates an entropic constraint that enforces a simple structure on the optimal regularized transport.
 Hence, the optimization problem becomes:

 where \( \Ent(\Q) \) denotes the Shannon entropy function $\Ent(\Q) = - \sum_{ij} \Q_{ij} \log \Q_{ij}$ and $\varepsilon$ controls its weight.
 Furthermore, to align with TTA assumptions, we work on batches by restricting the transportation polytope to the current batch \cite{caron2020unsupervised}, in contrast to other works that employ the full dataset \cite{asanoself}.
-Thus, the dimensionality of the $\Q$ matrix becomes $K \times B_s$, where $B_s$ denotes the batch size.
-Now, the soft codes $\Q^*$ are the solution of the problem presented in (\ref{eq:main}) over the set $\mathcal{Q}$, which can be efficiently optimized with a few iterations as:
+Thus, the dimensionality of the $\Q$ matrix becomes $K \times B_T$, where $B_T$ denotes the batch size.
+Now, the soft assignment matrix $\Q^*$ is the solution of the problem in (\ref{eq:main}) over the set $\mathcal{Q}$, which can be efficiently optimized with a few iterations: